komrad36/PrimeSieve/README.md

 - - - -

 Create a sieve but do not initialize.
+Queries will automatically initialize/grow the sieve as needed.

 `PrimeSieve sieve;`